 - Approach a Bank for Help

 Though individuals and businesses are a no-no for banks, your application would be certainly looked into if you were willing to agree with their terms and conditions.
-Convince the bank to approve your loan for a higher than regular rate of interest.
+Convince the bank to approve your loan for a higher than the regular rate of interest.

 - Try Approaching a Non-Banking Financial Corporation (NBFC)